Jyväskylä library stabbing: Sequence of events

-On January 30, 2013, members of the Nordic Resistance Movement, a far-right white nationalist political party in Sweden, Finland, Norway and Denmark, organized a demonstration within the city of Jyväskylä, Finland.
+On January 30, 2013, members of the Nordic Resistance Movement, a far-right white nationalist political party in Sweden, Finland, Norway, Iceland, and Denmark, organized a demonstration within the city of Jyväskylä, Finland.
 The altercation occurred after a group of young men from the Nordic Resistance Movement who referred to themselves as "patriots" were denied access into a public event within the Jyväskylä Public Library.
 This said event was a discussion centered on the then recently published book entitled "The Far Right in Finland".
 The group then proceeded to assault the doorman and two individuals who were accompanying him.
 All three of the individuals received non-fatal injuries from the attack.
 Sources disagree on whether the man at the door was or was not a security guard.

 According to the Helsinki Times, the police did not arrive on the scene until a second emergency call was placed.

 One of three co-authors of the book and a member of the Helsinki City Council, Dan Koivulaakso, was present when the incident occurred.

 The police reported that both of the combatants were armed but declined to specify what type of weapons were involved in the incident.

 Later, in March 2013, a Neo-Nazi was taken into custody in connection with the stabbing.
 Upon entering his apartment building authorities found a USB stick containing a folder labeled "Jews".
 It contained about 300 photos and information, mostly regarding Finnish-Jewish teenagers.